School Caretakers', Cleaners' and Canteen Staff Collective Agreement

-- rubber gloves where a worker is employed in cleaning toilets or needs his/her hands protected for medical reasons;
+- rubber gloves where a worker is employed in cleaning toilets or needs their hands protected for medical reasons;

-- raincoats and leggings shall be made available where these are required by a worker in the course of his/her employment;
+- raincoats and leggings shall be made available where these are required by a worker in the course of their employment;

 - overalls specifically where they are required for a worker attending to the operation of boilers;